Aboriginal child protection: Defining "Aboriginal"

 As aboriginal child protection returns to its roots among aboriginal peoples, the question of who is aboriginal becomes increasingly pertinent.

 Aboriginal customs and colonial statutes were the two main sources of legal definitions of aboriginality.
 Aboriginal peoples were typically cohesive, numbering only hundreds or perhaps thousands, and collectively knew who they were.

 Their customary self-definitions may have been cultural rather than racial because some interbreeding was important for healthy genetic diversity.

 Colonial statutes were generally based on race or place.

 Today, the challenges of definition span a range from New Zealand's with one officially recognized ethnic minority to China's with 55.

 In Australia and Canada, where for jurisdictional reasons child protection laws affecting aboriginal families vary across states and provinces, availability of aboriginal child protection services tends to be defined by place.

 Australia

 In Australia, "In his analysis of over 700 pieces of legislation, the legal historian John McCorquodale found no less than 67 different definitions of Aboriginal people."
+A study in Australia found various ways of defining well-being of indigenous children who are in care.
+One portion includes the importance of being connected to their roots and understanding the Indigenous code of conduct.